Country guide · 🇨🇭 Switzerland · Last verified: February 2025

 Official photo specifications for a Swiss passport application — size, background colour, head height, and submission format.
 Verified against sem.admin.ch and admin.ch.

 Verified against official Swiss passport photo requirements from sem.admin.ch, February 2025.
-Each requirement below is automatically checked when you create your photo with PixID.
+PixID prepares crop, background, size, and requirement checks against the selected document rules.

 Grey background — not white.
 This is the most common mistake on Swiss passport photos.
 Switzerland requires a plain grey background, unlike the US, UK, and many other countries that require white.
 Photos with a white background will be rejected.